TUDB-Labs/mLoRA/README.md

 python trans_to_safetensors.py --model_path /home/local_model
 ```

-Suppose the model has 35 layers(32 transformer layer and 3 other layer).
+Suppose the model has 35 layers(32 transformer layers and 3 other layers).
 Here are basic commands for finetuning this model on 4 GPUs platform:

 ```bash
 python mlora.py \